marburg-open-courseware/publication-quality-graphics/_main.utf8.md

 Apart from showing us how to change the graphical parameter settings, the above code chunk also highlights one of the very handy properties of **lattice** (which is also true for **ggplot2**).
 We are able to store any plot we create in an object and can refer to this object later.
 This enables us to simply ```update()``` the object rather than having to define it over (and over) again.

-Like many other packages, **lattice** has a companion called **latticeExtra**.
+Like many other packages, **lattice** has a companion called **latticeExtra** [@Sarkar2016].
 This package provides several additions and extensions to the core functionality of **lattice**.
 One of the very handy additions is a panel function called ```panel.smoother()``` which enables us to evaluate several linear and non-linear models for each panel individually.
 This means that we actually don't need to calculate these models 'by hand' for each panel, but can use this pre-defined function to evaluate them.
 This is demonstrated in the next code chunk.

 Note that we are still calculating the linear model in order to be able to provide the R-squared value for each panel.
 We don't need ```panel.abline()``` to draw the regression line anymore.
 Actually, this is done using ```panel.smoother()``` which also provides us with an estimation of the standard error related to the mean estimation of ```y``` for each ```x```.
 This may be hard to see, but there is a confidence band of the standard error plotted around the regression line in each panel.